niwhsa9/plant-monitor/README.md

 # Plant Monitor
 This is a web application to monitor your plants

+I mainly wrote this because I wanted to try WASM in Rust.

 ## Current Features
 * View and track the last watering date of all of your plants

 ## Technical Overview
-* JavaScript sucks
+* JavaScript (and dynamic typed languages in general) sucks, but Rust is cool
 * This application is written in Rust from end-to-end
 * Rust WASM and Yew is used for the front-end, and deployed with Trunk
 * The server stores plant data in a SQLite db
 * Messages are serialized into JSON with Serde to pass around through HTTP

-## Planned Features
+## Potential Future Features
 * Plant health indicator based on pre-callibrated watering schedule
 * Moisture sensor integration

 ## Release Installation
 TODO